DustinWatts/FreeTouchDeck/README.md

 # FreeDeckTouch
- For interfaing with various app using a touchscreen.
+ For interfacing with various app using a touchscreen.

 # Colour names and their decimal value
  Needed for the generalconfig.json.